FormulaMonks/fe-exercise/README.md

    - `denis-sokolov`
    - `mentos`
 4. Commit changes on the `main` branch or on new branches, whichever you prefer.
+5. Deploy your project so it's publicly available on the web.
+One option is [Netlify](https://www.netlify.com/), but many other options exist.
-5. Let us know if you have any questions, and when you're finished with the project, in the designated Slack channel.
+6. Let us know if you have any questions, and when you're finished with the project, in the designated Slack channel.

 You can change any existing code or dependencies.
 Ideally add a brief explanation why.